windycitybirdlab/chicagobirdmigration.net/README.md

 The **Chicago Bird Migration Monitoring Network** is a collaborative effort to track the movements of migratory birds through Chicagoland.
 We use **acoustics, thermal imagery, radar,** and other technologies to advance scientific understanding while bringing knowledge and awareness of migratory birds to new audiences.

-### Powered By Nighthawk AI
+### Powered By Nighthawk

 This site showcases the latest bird migration data from our live network of acoustic monitoring devices across Chicagoland.
-The data is automatically processed with [Nighthawk AI](https://www.migrationbiology.org/software), a machine learning model for acoustic monitoring of nocturnal bird migration, and may not yet have been verified by an expert.
+The data is automatically processed with [Nighthawk](https://www.migrationbiology.org/software), a machine learning model for acoustic monitoring of nocturnal bird migration, and may not yet have been verified by an expert.
+Nighthawk received a noticeable improvement to the model in August 2025, adding new species and reducing false-positives.

 ### Organizing Labs